 Arora Engineers (Arora), serving as a subconsultant to McCormick Taylor, provided Electrical and Fire Life Safety & Fire Protection Engineering Design services for new Southeastern Pennsylvania Transportation Authority (SEPTA) Wissahickon Transportation Center.
 The new Wissahickon Transportation Center is located at 5000 Ridge Avenue, Philadelphia PA, adjacent to the existing SEPTA facility.

-With 12 parking bays, SEPTA will also be able to run more buses, increasing its service on the 10 routes by 20%.
+SEPTA will also be able to run more buses, increasing its service on the 10 routes by 20%.
 The extra capacity will also allow SEPTA to enhance express bus service on Roosevelt Boulevard.
 Together, those measures could cut commuting times significantly.
 Construction is expected to be complete in 2025.

 SCOPE OF SERVICES INCLUDED: